List of returning characters in Kamen Rider Zi-O: Kazuma Kenzaki

 Kazuma Kenzaki (剣崎 一真, Kenzaki Kazuma) is the titular Rider of Kamen Rider Blade (仮面ライダーブレイド, Kamen Raidā Bureido) and an agent of B.O.A.R.D. who specialized in keeping the Undeads sealed in 2004.
-After he was exposed to Undead cells and Hajime, aka the Joker, became the winner of the Battle Fight, Kazuma was forced to sacrifice his humanity and become another Joker to save the world from mass extinction and exiled himself to avoid another conflict with Hajime.
+After he was exposed to Undead cells and Hajime, a.k.a. the Joker, became the winner of the Battle Fight, Kazuma was forced to sacrifice his humanity and become another Joker to save the world from mass extinction and exiled himself to avoid another conflict with Hajime.

 Through a combination of Another Blade being created in 2019 instead of 2004 and his Undead status, Kazuma was able to retain his Rider powers, which he used to confront Hajime after spending years in hiding, believing he was still using his powers after all of the sacrifices he made for him.
 When Another Blade absorbed Kazuma and Hajime's Undead cells, the former regained his humanity and the latter became completely human, before Zi-O Trinity defeats the Another Rider and prevents the mass destruction caused by her becoming a Joker.
 Following this, Kazuma and Hajime entrusted their Ride Watches to the Time Riders.

 Takayuki Tsubaki (椿 隆之, Tsubaki Takayuki) reprises his role as Kazuma Kenzaki.

 Hajime Aikawa

-Also returning from Kamen Rider Blade, Hajime Aikawa (相川 始, Aikawa Hajime), aka the original Joker (ジョーカー, Jōkā), is the most feared of the Undead as his victory in the Battle Fight would mark the end of all life on Earth.
+Also returning from Kamen Rider Blade, Hajime Aikawa (相川 始, Aikawa Hajime), a.k.a. the original Joker (ジョーカー, Jōkā), is the most feared of the Undead as his victory in the Battle Fight would mark the end of all life on Earth.
 After sealing the Mantis Undead Chalice and the Human Undead to conceal his true nature, Joker took on their personality traits and assumed the identity of "Hajime Aikawa" to make amends with a photographer named Kurihara, who was killed during one of his skirmishes with the recently freed Undead as Kamen Rider Chalice (仮面ライダーカリス, Kamen Raidā Karisu).
 During his battles, Hajime also befriended Kurihara's daughter, Amane, who helped him accept humanity.
 After all of the Undead are sealed, Hajime's true identity is revealed and he loses control over his powers before learning Kazuma had turned himself into another Joker to force the current Battle Fight into a stalemate.
 Knowing they would be forced to fight each other, Kazuma exiled himself so Hajime can live happily with Kurihara's family.

 Due to a combination of his status as a Joker and Another Blade being created in 2019 instead of 2004, Hajime retained his powers.
 However, while attempting to save Amane from Sougo after she was turned into Another Blade, he is attacked by Kazuma, who considered Hajime's actions an apparent betrayal of his trust.
 When Amane is forcibly turned into Another Blade again, she rendered Hajime completely human by extracting and absorbing his Undead cells.
 Following Another Blade's defeat, Hajime is able to fulfill his dream of living with humanity after entrusting his Ride Watch to the Time Riders.

 Ryoji Morimoto (森本 亮治, Morimoto Ryōji) reprises his role as Hajime Aikawa.